 A need therefore exists for a 2-way paging system that could be improved with group message acknowledgement and a suitable system interface.
 Such a system would address the current shortcomings of public safety alerting systems, and could also provide other benefits.
 For instance, it could act as an improved personnel accountability system (PAS) for on-scene communications.
 Incident commanders could instantly notify responders of imminent threats, such as impending chemical release or structure failure, and verify receipt by all personnel.
 Responses could be expanded to include location information and health or equipment status information.
-Such systems, made practical because of the high performance and low cost of 2-way pagers, would both obviate traditional problems with interoperable on-scene communications and enable central oversight of critical realtime safety data.
+Such systems, made practical because of the high performance and low cost of 2-way pagers, would both obviate traditional problems with interoperable on-scene communications and enable central oversight of critical real-time safety data.

-While public safety's need for a system capable of commanders can identify and correct problems with the 60 acknowledged group alerting system is clear and well documented in the public record, no such system yet exists but for the present invention described herein.
+While public safety's need for a system capable of acknowledged group alerting system is clear and well documented in the public record, no such system yet exists but for the present invention described herein.